Strategy & Transformation

 Financial Services

 Banks, insurers, KiwiSaver providers, and wealth managers operating under FMA conduct expectations and RBNZ operational resilience requirements.
-AI strategy must address fair dealing obligations, particularly where algorithms influence lending, insurance pricing, or investment advice.
+AI strategy must address fair dealing obligations under the Conduct of Financial Institutions Act 2022, particularly where algorithms influence lending, insurance pricing, or investment advice.

-We develop strategies that satisfy board governance expectations and prepare for the FMA's increasing focus on technology governance.
+Our team develops strategies that satisfy board governance expectations and prepare for the FMA's increasing focus on technology governance in financial services.
+We work with organisations including banks in the scale of ANZ NZ, BNZ, ASB, and Kiwibank.

 Government and Public Sector

-Crown agencies, local government, and public sector organisations operating under the Public Service AI Framework (February 2025) and the National AI Strategy (July 2025).
-Strategy must embed Te Tiriti obligations, transparency commitments, and the Algorithm Charter principles from inception.
+Crown agencies, local government bodies such as Auckland Council and Wellington City Council, and public sector organisations operating under the Public Service AI Framework and the National AI Strategy.
+Strategy must embed Te Tiriti o Waitangi obligations, transparency commitments, and the Algorithm Charter principles from inception.

-We build strategies that align with whole-of-government expectations while being specific enough to execute within your agency's mandate and resourcing.
+Our specialists build strategies that align with whole-of-government expectations while being specific enough to execute within your agency's mandate, resourcing, and the Government Procurement Rules.

 Healthcare

-We develop strategies that balance innovation with the heightened duty of care required in clinical settings.
+Our team develops strategies that balance innovation with the heightened duty of care required in clinical settings, drawing on the Waitemata Healthcare governance model for context-appropriate AI implementation.

 Organisations with 100-1,000 employees that need strategic AI direction but lack the internal resources of a dedicated AI team.
-Common across agriculture, professional services, manufacturing, and technology sectors where AI can deliver outsized impact relative to investment.
+Common across agriculture, professional services, manufacturing, and technology sectors, including SaaS companies in Auckland's growing tech hub, where AI can deliver outsized impact relative to investment.

-We provide enterprise-calibre strategy work designed for mid-market budgets and lean operating models typical of the NZ business landscape.
+We provide enterprise-calibre strategy work designed for mid-market budgets and lean operating models typical of New Zealand businesses, with pathways to ISO 42001 certification supported by Callaghan Innovation.

-We are a small NZ organisation.
+We are a small New Zealand organisation.
 Is a formal AI strategy overkill?

 Strategy scales to your context.
 A 150-person NZ organisation does not need a 100-page document.
 It needs clear direction on which AI opportunities to pursue, what guardrails to put in place, and how to allocate limited budget.
-We right-size our engagements, and many NZ mid-market clients complete strategy development in 6-8 weeks rather than 6 months.
+We right-size every engagement, and many New Zealand mid-market clients complete strategy development in 6-8 weeks rather than 6 months.

 How does the National AI Strategy (July 2025) affect our organisational strategy?

 The National AI Strategy sets the direction for how New Zealand as a country intends to approach AI adoption, safety, and economic opportunity.
-It signals where government investment, regulation, and support are heading.
+Developed by MBIE and aligned with the OECD AI Principles, it signals where government investment, regulation, and support are heading.
 Your organisational strategy should align with this direction where relevant, particularly around responsible use principles and workforce development.
 We help you translate national-level signals into practical organisational decisions.

 How do you address the NZ talent shortage in AI strategy?

-NZ's AI talent pool is limited compared to larger markets.
-Our strategies explicitly address this through realistic resourcing plans, build vs buy decisions that account for local talent availability, partnerships with NZ-based capability providers, and upskilling pathways for existing staff.
-We do not recommend strategies that require hiring teams of data scientists when the local market cannot supply them.
+New Zealand's AI talent pool is limited compared to larger markets.
+Our strategies explicitly address this through realistic resourcing plans, build versus buy decisions that account for local talent availability, partnerships with NZ-based capability providers, and upskilling pathways for existing staff.
+We do not recommend AI solutions that require hiring teams of data scientists when the local market cannot supply them.
+Practical strategies must work within real constraints.

 Do you include Treaty of Waitangi considerations in private sector strategies?